compsocialscience/summer-institute/2018/teaching-learning-materials.md

 ##### All slides and video are released under a <a href="https://creativecommons.org/licenses/by/4.0/">CC-BY</a> license, and all code is released under an <a href="https://en.wikipedia.org/wiki/MIT_License">MIT</a> license.
 Raw materials for many of these slides--including images, .Rmd, and .tex files---are available [here](https://github.com/compsocialscience/summer-institute/tree/master/2018/materials).

-# University of Colorado-Boulder
-## Instructors: Brian Keegan and Allie Morgan
+## University of Colorado-Boulder, Brian Keegan and Allie Morgan (taught in English using Python)
-## Languages of instruction: English and Python